rackerlabs/support-how-to/content/rpc-microsoft/architecture-requirements-for-rackspace-private-cloud-powered-by-microsoft.md

 The minimum system requirements to run the Base Cloud components are 52 vCPU, 128 GBs of RAM, and 2.3 TB of storage.
-This workload is split across two physical host servers that are configured in a failover cluster.
+Base Cloud workload is split across two physical host servers that are configured in a failover cluster.